Precision Sniper Rifle: Selection

-On March 8, 2013, Remington announced that the Modular Sniper Rifle had won the contract, beating out the Sako TRG M10.
+On March 8, 2013, Remington announced that the Remington MSR had won the contract, beating out the Sako TRG M10.
 The contract is worth US$79.7 million for 5,150 rifles including suppressors, and 4,696,800 rounds of ammunition over the following ten years.

-Re-compete
+Re-competition

-However, in 2018 it was decided that the Mk 21 did not conform to SOCOM requirements at the time, and the program was re-competed with the Barrett MRAD selected in 2019 as the Mk 22 Advanced Sniper Rifle solution.
+In 2018, it was decided that the Mk 21 did not conform to SOCOM requirements at the time, and the program was re-competed.
+In 2019, the Barrett MRAD was selected, becoming the Mk 22 Advanced Sniper Rifle.